Zen broadband review

 That said, there is another option for people who do actually use their home phones.

-For about £7.50 a month more, customers can switch to what Zen Internet call Line Rental Plus: the £23.50 per month bill includes unlimited calls to UK landlines and 0845 and 0870 numbers.
+For £6.51 more per month, customers can switch to what Zen Internet call Line Rental Plus: the £23.50 per month bill includes unlimited calls to UK landlines and 0845 and 0870 numbers.

 Zen and the art of broadband